 Most of the oral drugs are costly and have a lot of side-effects.
 Moreover, several medicinal plants, used to control diabetes along with life style management, have been investigated for their beneficial effect in different types of diabetes and are being more desired, owing to lesser side-effects and low cost.
 In addition, during the past few years, many phytoconstituents responsible for antidiabetic effects have been isolated from hypoglycaemic plants.
 There are about 200 pure compounds from plant sources reported to show blood glucose lowering activity.
 The compounds may be flavonoids, alkaloids, carbohydrates, glycosides, steroids, peptides and amino acids, phenolics and glycopeptides (Lo and Wasser, 2011).
 Consumers across the world are becoming more interested in foods with health promoting features as they gain more awareness of the links between food and health.
-Over the last decades, consumer demands for functional foods as an opportunity to improve food product quality has increased enormously.
-The main characterization of functional food is fortification with dietary fibre, micronutrients, antioxidants, vitamins or minerals that contributes health benefit effects in certain disorders.
+Over the last decades, consumer demands for functional foods as an opportunity to improve quality has increased enormously. product characterization of functional food is fortification with dietary fibre, micronutrients, antioxidants, vitamins or minerals that contributes health benefit effects in certain disorders.
 One of the promising functional constituents that could be used for developing a functional food is inulin.
-It has a great potential to be considered as a low glycaemic index (GI) ingredient that could provide a number of health benefits such as managing increased risk of chronic diseases (Diabetes Mellitus, cardiovascular diseases, obesity, stroke and cancer), improving digestive health prevents constipation, reducing cholesterol and lipids and enhancing mineral absorption from colon with its prebiotic role prevents osteoporosis (Barclay et al., 2008).
+It has a great potential to be considered as a low glycaemic index (GI) ingredient that could provide a number of health benefits such as managing increased risk of chronic diseases (DM, cardiovascular diseases, obesity, stroke and cancer), improving digestive health (prevents constipation), reducing cholesterol and lipids and enhancing mineral absorption from colon with its prebiotic role (prevents osteoporosis) (Barclay et al., 2008).

 The olive tree is mentioned in Quran and sunnah as a blessed tree, and it is recommended to eat its fruit and use its oil, Many herbal medicines have been recommended for the treatment of diabetes (Chanwitheesuk et al., 2005).
 Hypoglycemic effects have been reported for some plants that contain terpenoids, iridoid glycosides, flavonoids, and other phenolic compounds (Li et al., 2004).
 In addition, a number of secondary metabolites like flavonoids, phenolic acids, phenylpropanoids, and terpenoids have shown significant antioxidant properties (Rahimi et al., 2005; Harput et al., 2006 and Topcu et al., 2007).
+Historically, olive leaves have been used as a folk remedy for combating diseases, such as malaria (Garcia et al., 2000).
 In fact, Olive tree leaves can be regarded as a particularly rich source of polyphenolic compounds, as their polyphenolic contents may reach up to 40 g per kg of dry tissue.